sailbot-vt/OLD-sailbot-21/src/logging/README.md

 #### Data logs

 All queries to hardware interfaces should be logged.
-All modules actively querying hardware interfaces should provide interfaces for a simulation to trigger calls that would normally follow a hardware query, with the ability to pass the values that would normally be returned from the query.
+All modules actively querying hardware interfaces should provide pre-query hooks to set the return value of the hardware query.

 Logging sessions are fully replayable.
 The top-level `sim.replay` module provides an interface to replay sessions.
 Options for real-time, fast-forward, and continuous replay are provided.